codearryaas/swift-rank/.docs/user-guide/getting-started.md

 ### What happens if I have multiple templates?

-If multiple templates match the same page, Schema Engine combines them into a single schema graph, ensuring they're properly connected.
+If multiple templates match the same page, Swift Rank combines them into a single schema graph, ensuring they're properly connected.

 ### Can I override schema for a specific post?

 Yes!
-Edit the post and use the **Schema Engine** metabox to customize or disable schema for that specific post.
+Edit the post and use the **Swift Rank** metabox to customize or disable schema for that specific post.

 ### How do I know if my schema is valid?

 Use the validation tools:
-- Admin bar → Schema Engine → Google Rich Results Test
+- Admin bar → Swift Rank → Google Rich Results Test
-- Admin bar → Schema Engine → Schema.org Validator
+- Admin bar → Swift Rank → Schema.org Validator
 - Both test your schema and report any errors

 ### Does schema affect my site's performance?

-Schema Engine is lightweight and optimized for performance.
+Swift Rank is lightweight and optimized for performance.
 The schema markup is minimal JSON-LD code that doesn't impact page load times.

 ## Tips for Success

 1. **Start Simple**: Begin with basic Article or Organization schema
-2. **Use Variables**: Let Schema Engine populate content automatically
+2. **Use Variables**: Let Swift Rank populate content automatically
 3. **Validate Regularly**: Check your schema after making changes
 4. **Fill Required Fields**: Red asterisks (*) indicate required fields
 5. **Use Unique Titles**: Give each template a descriptive title for easy management